jauntsdn/rsocket-jvm/README.md

 Each vendor library has RPC module accompanied by compiler binary.

-### Shared transports
+### Multiple network transports

-Message transports are based on `netty` only so usable by each vendor library, and are considered part of (not yet publicly available) RSocket-JVM runtime.
+Network transports are based on `Netty` only for compatibility with each vendor library, and are part of RSocket-JVM runtime.

-Currently they are comprised of
+Currently comprised of

-* `TCP` & `UNIX domain sockets` - known efficient byte stream protocols for datacenter / inter-process communication,
+* `TCP` & `UNIX domain sockets` - known efficient byte stream protocols for datacenter / inter-process communication;

 and Http2 streams based transports for interop: